Performers : Poorvi Sardar, Sanjeev Gadre, Abhitej Gupta, Ratneshwar Banerjee, Vivek Vijayakumaran, Amit Aggarwal & Sagnik Sinha.

 About the Director:

-Chanakya Vyas is the Associate Artistic Director at Indian Ensemble.
+Chanakya Vyas is currently the Artistic Director of Indian Ensemble.
 He is a director, playwright and teacher.
 He was awarded the Charles Wallace India Trust Award 2014 to study Theatre making at LISPA.His first play at Indian Ensemble was Girish Karnad’s Hayavadana which he adapted and directed in Gujarati using elements of Bhavai.